gnachman/iterm2-website/source/_includes/documentation-tmux-integration.md

 == Building tmux ==

 Use the latest version of tmux.
 The oldest version that works is 1.8, but 2.3 or later is recommended (older versions didn't handle non-ASCII input very well, or suffered from various known bugs and limitations).
-The easiest way to install tmux on your Mac is with homebrew:
+The easiest way to install tmux on your Mac is with <a href="https://brew.sh/">homebrew</a>:

 ````
 brew install tmux